nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** Facilities with the same `NAME` and `LOCATION` are considered duplicates and cannot exist in the facility list together
+**:information_source: Note:** Facilities with the same `NAME` and `LOCATION` are considered duplicates and cannot exist in the facility list together.
 </div>

 * `TIME` specifies the start time and is to be inputted in the format HH:MM